Ashwagandha – For Over 4,000 Years Considered India’s Most Potent Herb and All-Around Tonic

 After macerating for three months or more they drain the solution and press the herb material.
-Being a dense root they have found three months to be the minimum amount of time needed to get the deep red quality that they are looking for in the initial extraction.
+Being a dense root they have found three months to be the minimum amount of time needed to get the deep reddish quality that they are looking for in the initial extraction.

-They then do a finishing extraction to get as much out of the plant as possible into solution and this takes about 10-14 hours per run.
+They then do a finishing extraction to get as much out of the plant as possible into a solution and this takes about 10-14 hours per run.

 From there they pack out a crucible (clay vessel) and burn the ashwagandha root for 12 hours.
 They then grind the ashes and burn it again.